 Question: Why did you start doing CrossFit?

 For a number of reasons.
 I wanted to get stronger and healthier.
 I just like to work-out overall and wanted to improve in my Tough Mudder races and other obstacle course races.
 With CrossFit, along with a low carb and healthy diet, I was also hoping to improve my diabetes and bring down my A1C to normal.
 I wanted to cut down my insulin intake and feel more energized.
 CrossFit has helped me to achieve my goals.
 Other work-outs are great, but I wasn’t as motivated to do them because I usually did my work-outs alone.
 I tried other work-outs for two decades, but they weren’t the same as doing CrossFit.
 Since CrossFit always evolves, it’s always challenging and that’s what makes it fun for me.
 I like the challenge and am motivated to do better.
 CrossFit is never repetitive or mundane and usually provides a total body work-out.
-CrossFit has a community and great support system within that community.
+CrossFit has a community and a great support system within that community.
 Because of that, you have someone to motivate you and challenge you to do better.
 You’re not alone in your struggle for your health, to get stronger or for whatever reason, you’re not alone.
 Someone is always there to cheer you on.

 Question: How is CrossFit different from other workouts?

 It’s not just bodybuilding.
-It’s not just endurance and it’s not just cardio.
+It’s not just endurance, and it’s not just cardio.
 It’s not just gymnastics.
 It’s everything that you can think of.
 It’s muscle confusion and metabolic conditioning.
-You go from a leg work-out, to a core work-out, to an upper body work-out to a cardio work-out to any combination of those work-outs.
+You go from a leg work-out, to a core work-out, to an upper body work-out, to a cardio work-out, to any combination of those work-outs.
 Every work-out is challenging and there is a new program everyday.

 Question: How often do you work-out and how often should others work-out?

 I work-out four to five times a week.
 I recommend that everyone work-out at least three times per week for good health.